VIDEO ODDITIES, or VHS: Video House Safari

 This is the first year where absolutely nobody anywhere is creating or distributing new VHS tapes.
 It's not such much that I miss the format (I just bought a Blu Ray player and it. is. awesome.)
 It's really the passing of the social aspect of video renting that I lament.
 With DVR On Demand, HD disc technology and online rental services as well as comprehensive movie databases changing the home entertainment market seemingly every second, the days of seeking something odd and interesting aren't just waning, they're pretty much gone.
 So these days I return to Video Vault to do something I always took for granted: to browse.
 And what I find, I'm bringing home and I'm writing about it.
 Hence this little regular column: my ode to the odd.

 Two quick things: I'm not a great lover of "camp."
 I don't typically have an ironic appreciation for drive-in/exploitation or straight-to-video action or soft core movies.
 If anything I'm drawn in by how genuinely weird and innovative some of these films are, but unless I'm watching an episode of "Mystery Science Theater 3000" I'm never on the lookout for the so-bad-it's-good brand of B-movie.
 Nor am I someone who looks down on these flicks just because some of them never played in theaters or got reviewed in respectable newspapers: I basically do my best to judge them as I would any other film, free of prejudice.
-At the end of the day I'd sum it up by simply saying the merit of the movie stands on its own, and I'll be looking at each entry with equal expectations.
-The only rule: I'm going to go into each movie blind, based solely on the video box art.
-Sure the occasional actor or director name might jump out at me (or, in the case of George Kennedy, appear ubiquitious) but I'm going to try and base my selections solely on the power of the marketing.

 Maybe there's no Big Important Meaning behind all this, but whatever - I'm pretty excited!

-Dr. Butcher MD (Medical Deviate) was a big disappointment...and kind of the perfect title to start this regular column with.
+Dr. Butcher MD (Medical Deviate) was a big disappointment... and kind of the perfect title to start this regular column with.
 Based on the amazing cover art and colorful taglines decorating the front cover I expected to be spending 93 minutes with a "depraved, sadistic rapist" and "bloodthirsty, homicidal killer" who, despite his flaws, at least offers the convenience of making house calls.
 That is to say, he's willing to rape and kill you in the comfort of your own home or apartment, damn the hour and personal expense.
 How many depraved, sadistic, bloodthirsty, homicidal physicians with a degree in

 medical deviation can you honesty say offer that service?